 Route-to-market in emerging markets: Framework and key steps

 A route-to-market or go-to-market is a plan of an organisation using their inside and outside resources, such as a sales force and distributors, to deliver their products to the outlet base and services their customers.
 A route-to-market (RTM) plan is a strategic document that outlines the steps and actions a company (e.g. consumer goods) will take to distribute and sell its products to customers.
-The plan typically includes information about the distribution channels, sales strategy, customer segments, channel partners, logistics, and marketing tactics that the company will use to reach its target market.
-The goal of a RTM plan is to ensure that the company’s products are easily accessible to customers through the most efficient and cost-effective channels, while maximising revenue and profitability.

 An RTM plan is an essential component of a company’s overall business strategy, as it helps the company to understand how to reach its target market, what channels will be most effective and how to optimise distribution to maximise sales and revenue.